microsoft/WindowsAppSDK-Samples/DWriteCore/DWriteCoreGallery/README.md

 This sample application demonstrates the DWriteCore API, which is a reimplementation of the Windows DirectWrite API.
 Select items from the *Scenario* menu to see pages that demonstrate various API functionality.

 DWriteCore is a low-level API for formatting and rendering text.
 It's a nano-COM API, meaning that it uses COM-style interfaces (derived from **IUnknown**), but it doesn't actually use the COM run-time.
 It's therefore not necessary to call **CoCreateInstance** before using DWriteCore.
-Instead, call the **DWriteCreateFactory** function to create a factory object (**IDWriteFactory7**).
-Then call factory methods to create other objects or perform other actions.
+Instead, call the **DWriteCreateFactory** function to create a factory object (**IDWriteFactory7**), and then call factory methods to create other objects or perform other actions.

 ## API Layers